Skip to content

 """Interpolate or match climate data to cell locations.

-DataFrame with one row per cell, columns for each climate variable.
+One row per cell, columns for each climate variable.
+When

 """